 John began his career in 1984, announcing high school football, baseball, basketball and hockey games for Dedham, Norwood, Westwood, Newton North and Newton South High Schools.

 Today John coordinates and announces Boston Bruins Alumni hockey games, hosts Boston Bruins Foundation and Celebrity Marketing events, travels and announces with members of the NHL, Montreal Canadiens and Toronto Maple Leafs alumni, and announces New England Patriots charity basketball games.

-He's a five-time Boston/New England Emmy Award-winner for his role as host and writer of the cable television program The Folklorist a voice-over artist, actor and a professional historical lecturer.
+He's a five-time Boston/New England Emmy Award-winner (and 20-time Boston/New England Emmy Award nominee) for his role as host, co-creator and co-writer of the cable television program The Folklorist a voice-over artist, actor and a professional historical lecturer.

 Here are John's Emmy Award acceptance speeches:

 BOSTON/NEW ENGLAND EMMY AWARD WINNER - 2015